-White Crow Yoga, LLC is committed to offering the finest Yoga classes and teacher trainings to our students.
+White Crow Yoga, LLC is committed to offering the a truly different Yoga Teacher Training to our students.
 We offer a fun, educational, and non-judgmental environment where you can connect to your mind, body and spirit through the practice of Yoga.

 To fellow Yoga Teachers and Fitness Professionals Looking to Further Their Education: